Size: 33 acres

 Location: West of the North Arm of Burntside Lake, approximately 8 miles northwest of Ely, MN — Kawishiwi Ranger District, Superior National Forest

 A wildfire broke out on the afternoon of June 1 near the intersection of Lindskog Road and North Arm Road on Burntside Lake.
 Driven by hot, dry conditions and light southeast winds, it spread quickly to an estimated 30 acres by evening, burning into an existing prescribed burn unit.
-Sixty-five personnel are assigned, including a Hotshot crew that has been ordered.
+Sixty-five personnel were assigned as of June 2, including a Hotshot crew.
 Two water-scooping aircraft stationed in Duluth responded quickly alongside two helicopters with water buckets; because the fire burns so close to Burntside Lake, aircraft have been able to maintain a fast turnaround on water drops.
 Nine seasonal cabins along the southern end of North Arm Road near Lindskog Road were evacuated; the fire burned to within a quarter mile of the road, according to St. Louis County Sheriff Gordon Ramsay.
 No structures have been reported lost.

 Two YMCA camps on the North Arm of Burntside Lake — Camp Du Nord and Camp Widjiwagan — are located near the fire.
 Neither camp is in danger, Sheriff Ramsay said.